aaronparker/aaronparker.github.io/_posts/2013-03-15-prepare-mozilla-firefox-for-enterprise-deployment-and-virtualization.md

 # Finally

 The approach outlined in this article should provide you with a deployment of Firefox that can be used in an enterprise where control of the browser is required.
-I&#8217;ve only covered a few of the things that are possible when customising the installation and if you dig a little deeper you can come up with a setup to suit your own environment.
+I've only covered a few of the things that are possible when customising the installation and if you dig a little deeper you can come up with a setup to suit your own environment.

 This is also a key approach to use when virtualising Firefox.
 Controlling the browser options and automating the installation will assist in producing better application virtualization packages.